What the association does

 Approximately once a year, UK Flour Millers runs H&S seminars for the industry, attended by some 40-60 delegates from all levels within the industry from site management to the ‘mill floor’.
 These may be general in focus or concentrate on specific topics.
 Over the last few years, workshops have discussed subjects including: behavioural safety, personal resilience and responsibility, fire and dust explosions, workplace transport, safe deliveries, working at height, lone working, confined spaces, rescue plans, noise and vibration and risk management.

 The flour milling industry is concerned for the safety of its employees and others not only on site, but also when deliveries are being made to customers.
-In recent years, nabim has issued guidance to member companies on: safe bagged and bulk deliveries of flour; considered various safety aspects of bulk flour tankers; and assisted the industry in developing safe procedures for grain and other deliveries to mill sites.
+In recent years, UK Flour Millers has issued guidance to member companies on: safe bagged and bulk deliveries of flour; considered various safety aspects of bulk flour tankers; and assisted the industry in developing safe procedures for grain and other deliveries to mill sites.

 With significant progress made, the guidance outlined above has been withdrawn; this leaves member companies to continue pursuing constructive relationships with their customers in producing a safe working environment for all.